Rleis88/IDS6938-SimulationTechniques/Homework3/Readme.md

 ([Source](http://www.red3d.com/cwr/steer/gdc99/))

-*You will see more of these behaviors later in the Anylogic Models*
+*You will see some of these behaviors later in the Anylogic Models*

 ### 1.c) Group Behaviors:
 Note: Each section title is linked to the corresponding WebCourses URL.